Peugeot Logo

 Peugeot Logo 1955-1960

-At the same time, another version was used – in the form of a triangular shield with painted corners.
+At the same time, another version was used – a triangular shield with painted corners.
 In this version, the lion is not massive but graceful, with thin paws and extended claws.
 The tail, as before, is figuratively raised and curved, resembling a flower with a bud and leaves – a heraldic lily.
 Above the animal is written the word “Peugeot” with a shortened ladder of the letter “E.”

 1960 – 1968